-REMOTE & ONLINE LEARNING can be challenging, but being prepared can help set you up for success.
+REMOTE & ONLINE LEARNING can be enjoyable and rewarding, and being prepared will help set you up for success.
 You’re probably already using resources like online articles or videos, but you might not be using specific strategies to support your learning.

 Expect to learn from non-traditional resources such as audio files or animation.